 Tamron added its Broad-Band Anti-Reflection Coating (BBAR).
 BBAR improves the optic’s light transmission.
 It also suppresses reflections and dispersion across the lens’ surface.
 Lens hardly show any issue with flare, but chromatic aberrations are worst at wide-open apertures.
 Under favorable conditions, 10-24mm offers a very soft background and beautiful bokeh.

 This lens can be used with Tamron’s TAP-IN Console.
-This helps to connect the lens to the computer via USB for secure data sharing, and if needed, small adjustments to quality focus and image stabilization can be made with it.
+This helps connect the lens to the computer via USB for secure data sharing, and if needed, small adjustments to quality focus and image stabilization can be made with it.

 HLD and lens elements

 This successor lens includes Tamron’s new HLD (High/Low torque modulated drive motor).
 HLD significantly improved the speed and accuracy of AF.
-Tamron 10-24mm HLD includes more elements including 1 LD (Low Dispersion), 1 XLD (Extra-Low Dispersion), Aspherical, and Hybrid Aspherical elements.
+Tamron 10-24mm HLD includes more elements, including 1 LD (Low Dispersion), 1 XLD (Extra-Low Dispersion), Aspherical, and Hybrid Aspherical elements.

 XLD element is new, and it wasn’t present in the first version of this product.